Differentially Private Federated Clustering over Non-IID Data: Preliminaries

-where $\epsilon > 0$ represents the privacy protection level, and $\delta$ stands for the probability to break $\epsilon$-DP. \end{Def} A smaller $\epsilon$ means that it is more difficult to distinguish between the two neighboring datasets $\mathcal{D}$ and $ \mathcal{D}^{\prime}$, thus resulting in stronger privacy protection.
-It should be noted that $\epsilon$ is also referred to as the privacy loss, which quantifies the amount of privacy compromised through a single round of information (model parameters) exchange with the PS.
-In practical FL systems, it is crucial to monitor the total privacy loss over multiple communication rounds of model parameters exchange with the PS.
-Though its computation is quite involved, its upper bound can be computed using the moment accountant method~\cite{abadi2016deep}, which so far yields the tightest bound on the total privacy loss. \begin{Lemma} \cite[Theorem 3.22]{dwork2014algorithmic} Suppose the query function $g$ accesses the dataset $\Dc$ via randomized mechanism $\mathcal{M}$.
-Then, the noise scale added to query function $g$ to guarantee $\big(\epsilon, \delta \big)$-DP is given by where $ s$ is the $\ell_2$-norm sensitivity of the function $g$ defined by
+holds true, $\epsilon > 0$ represents the privacy protection level, and $0< \delta < 1$ is the probability threshold to break $(\epsilon, 0)$-DP. \end{Def} A smaller $\epsilon$ means that it is more difficult to distinguish between the two neighboring datasets $\mathcal{D}$ and $ \mathcal{D}^{\prime}$, thus resulting in stronger privacy protection.
+The required ``noise variance" $\sigma^2$ for achieving $(\epsilon, \delta)$-DP is given by the following lemma. \begin{Lemma} \cite[Theorem 3.22]{dwork2014algorithmic} Suppose a query function $g$ accesses the dataset $\Dc$ via randomized mechanism $\mathcal{M}$.
+Let $\xi$ be a zero-mean Gaussian noise with variance $\sigma^2$.
+Then $g+ \xi$ is $(\epsilon,\delta)$-DP if where $ s$ is the $\ell_2$-norm sensitivity of the function $g$ defined by